dodzii/donotdolist/README.md

 # donotdolist
-A simple Laravel web application
+## A simple web application to list the things you (don't) want to do developed using Laravel framework